Keres language

 Keres (/ˈkeɪɹeɪs/), also Keresan (/ˈkɛɹəsən/), is a Native American language, spoken by the Keres Pueblo people in New Mexico.
 Depending on the analysis, Keres is considered a small language family or a language isolate with several dialects.
+If it is considered a language isolate, it would be the most widely spoken language isolate within the borders of the United States.
 The varieties of each of the seven Keres pueblos are mutually intelligible with its closest neighbors.
 There are significant differences between the Western and Eastern groups, which are sometimes counted as separate languages.